bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 - A. Move green password / downgrade protection jumper to Bootblock pins (E14 BB).
 Move the ME FDO jumper from its current 2 pins to the other enabled write position.
 - B. Boot to DOS using the USB stick.
-- C. Back up your current BIOS chip as instructed above, you must do this ([backup 11] command).
+- C. Back up your current BIOS chip as instructed above, you must do this by running [backup 11] command.
 A single BIOS file backup alternative is [FPT.EXE -d BACKUP.BIN], but you do want to use the DOS backup script provided in IMET8 since it will help to save every BIOS section separately.
 - D. Run MEBLAST to create the unitialized ME region (MEBLAST J6Y_0396.bin) - same as in Section 1
 - E. Immediately, go to J207 directory and do J207 BIOS update using the DOS tools, ensure it flashed successfully
 - F. Soft reboot, meaning hit "Ctrl-Alt-Del"
 - G. Computer should reboot somewhat violently powering itself off at first, and come back up saying "MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE"
 - H. Run commands from Section 2.1 or 2.2, depending on what you are trying to do.
 Can do both 2.1 & 2.2 back to back.
 - I. In order to exit this "MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE", 2 BIOS sections should be restored from the backup "11" above.
-Specifically, we restore GBE and ME cd IMET8
+Specifically, we restore GBE and ME

+cd IMET8

 fpt.exe -ME -f MEOO11.bin

 fpt.exe -GBE -f GBEO11.bin

-- J. If you did not update to custom BIOS in Section 2.2, run official update back to version 3.96 since you probably don't want to keep 2.07.
+- J. If you did not update to custom BIOS in Section 2.2, run the official update back to version 3.96 since you probably don't want to keep 2.07.
 - K. Turn the computer off.
+Unplug.
+Put the jumpers back where they were.
 Clear BIOS variables with the BIOS reset button.
 Turn the computer on.
 Reboot.
 Things should be back to normal.

 **2.1 Bootblock update to 2013.**